 All persons interested in volunteering must undergo a background check that includes fingerprinting; a local, state and national criminal history check; a driver's license check; and completion of a Computerized Voice Stress Analysis.

-Community members interested in serving as a Citizen on Patrol or administrative volunteer are required to complete the 15-week Community Law Enforcement Academy
+Community members interested in serving as a Citizen on Patrol are required to complete the 15-week Community Law Enforcement Academy

 .
 More information on our volunteer opportunities will be provided during the class.